In order to teach Level 3 to a single student, you will need these items:

 You can choose between our Letter Tiles app or physical letter tiles.
 Both are great options!
 Get complete information on our Letter Tiles app, or purchase a 2' x 3' magnetic white board to use with the physical letter tiles that come with your Spelling Interactive Kit.
 (Magnetic white boards are available at stores such as Walmart and Staples.)

 What Does My Student Need to Know before Beginning Level 3?

-Students should complete All About Spelling Level 2 before starting Level 3.
+Students should complete complete All About Spelling Level 2 before starting Level 3.
 All About Spelling is a building block program: each level builds upon the previous one.
 In order to build a strong foundation, most students start with Level 1.
-If you have questions, please contact us and we'd be happy to help!
+You can use our placement guide to determine which level is best for your student.
+If you have questions, contact us and we'd be happy to help!